tevissaur/tevissaur/README.md

 #### I'm Tevis

 - 🔭 I’m currently working on a [landing site for homebrew TTRPG content](https://www.known-unknown.zone).
-- 🌱 I’m currently learning the Next.js and .NET/C# frameworks, and deploying web apps on Netlify, Vercel, and Azure.
-- 👯 I’m looking to contribute and collaborate on web technologies of all kinds.
-- 📫 How to reach me: tevisreilly1@gmail.com
 <!--
 **tevissaur/tevissaur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.